josue59f/josue59f/README.md

 - 👋 Hi, I’m @josue59f
 - 👀 I’m interested in ...
-Data Science
+JavaScript
 - 🌱 I’m currently learning ...
-Data Science!
+React and Node
 - 💞️ I’m looking to collaborate on ...
-Data Science
+App dev
 - 📫 How to reach me ... :)

 <!---